akruszewski/gibl/manuscript/chapter2.md

 add-one: undefined;
 ```

-Note that `add-one` was undefined, because only the procedures we provide within the special syntax `(provide ...)` will be available for usage by those who require our package.
+Note that `add-one` was undefined because only the procedures we provide within the special syntax `(provide ...)` will be available for usage by those who require our package.

 ### 2.4.11.
 Scope